sendchinatownlove/ruby/README.md

 If you see an error like
 `Couldn't create 'myapp_development' database.
 Please check your configuration. rails aborted!
-PG::ConnectionBad: could not connect to server: No such file or directory`

-Try running `brew services restart postgresql` [source](https://stackoverflow.com/questions/19828385/pgconnectionbad-could-not-connect-to-server-connection-refused)
+PG::ConnectionBad: could not connect to server: No such file or directory`, try running `brew services restart postgresql` [source](https://stackoverflow.com/questions/19828385/pgconnectionbad-could-not-connect-to-server-connection-refused)

-If you see an error like `PG::UndefinedTable: ERROR:  relation "seller_extra_infos" does not exist`

-Try running `rails db:environment:set RAILS_ENV=development`, `rails db:reset`, `rails db:migrate`
+If you see an error like `PG::UndefinedTable: ERROR:  relation "seller_extra_infos" does not exist`, try running `rails db:environment:set RAILS_ENV=development`, `rails db:reset`, `rails db:migrate`

 ### Useful commands
 - Run the server: `heroku local web`